Nexuist/Pythabot/readme.txt

 --------------------------------------------------
 config = {\
-    "host":"",
-    "port":6667,
-    "nick":"",
-    "ident":"",
-    "realname":"",
-    "pass":"",
-    "chans":[""],
-    "admins":[""],
-    "ownermask":"",
-    "prefix":"^",
-    "quitmsg":""
+    "host":"", # the IRC server to connect to "port":6667, # the port of the host to connect to "nick":"", # bot's nickname, can be anything as long as it is not registered "ident":"", # bot's client, e.g. Pythabot, can be anything "realname":"", # can be anything
+    "pass":"", # the password, if the bot is registered "chans":[""], # the channels to join when started up "admins":[""], # masks who have access  to admin commands "ownermask":"", # your mask - complete control over bot "prefix":"^", # what to say when you want to contact your bot "quitmsg":"" # bot's quit message when leaving
     }
 --------------------------------------------------

-Make sure you include the tabs.
-If you haven't noticed, Python is a completely tab-based language.
-Anyways, lets go over this.
-What this code does is make a dictionary called config.
-A dictionary is a special term in Python that refers to a gathering of key:pair values.
-For example: if you were to call config["host"], you would get the value of host, which right now is empty.
-Let's fix that up.
-In the quotes, type in the host address (ex. irc.freenode.n- et).
-You won't need to change the port unless it is some special type of IRC server.
-Make nick the bot's nick (ex. pythabot).
-Ident can be anything you'd like, such as "Pythabot" or "bot".
-Realname can also be an- ything you want.
-Pass, however, cannot.
-Make sure you register your bot before running it!
-If you have, pass should be the password you used to register your bot's nick.
-Chans is a list of channels you want the bot to join when it connects to the server (ex. ["#lol","#b- otters-test"]).
-Admins is a list of nicks that you want to hand administrator privileges to.
-Put them in the same way as you did the chans.
-Finally, ownermask is your hostmask.
-When doing owner commands Pythabot checks for the mask instead of the nick.
-This is so someone cannot just /nick and instantly gain owner privileges.
-Prefix is what you'll start commands with (ex. "^",".").
-It can be as long as you like.
-Quitmsg is the message you want to display when the bot quits.
-This can be anything you'd like.

 Getting up and running
 ======================
 In your python file, add the following code:

 -----------------------------------------------------
 bot = pythabot.Pythabot(config)